Foundation Diet and Health

 • Scorzonera hispanica subsp. crispatula (DC.)
 Nyman: Known in Portugal, Spain and France.

-• Scorzonere hispanica subsp. hispanic
+• Scorzonere hispanica subsp. hispanica

 • Scorzonera hispanica subsp. neapolitana (Grande) Greuter (syn.: Scorzonera neapolitana Grande): Found in Italy.